Defend Against Curses, Gossip, Thieves, Demonic Forces, Violence, Threats and Psychic Attack by Damon Brand.

 Ok, so I’ve hopefully covered a lot of the good aspects of this book above.
 And there really is quite a lot for a release that’s just about 100 pages long.
 So from a strictly practical point of view, this is gold!
 However, there’s a lot of room for improvement, and while this might just be my own personal taste and preference, I feel it’s important to address.

-The blank pages in the back of this book for instance is great for keeping track of dates of when rituals are started and for how many times you’ve done them.
+The blank pages in the back of this book for instance are great for keeping track of dates of when rituals are started and for how many times you’ve done them.

 Aleister Crowley infamously said that “magick is for all”, and all in all, this is just that.
 It’s all you need to begin, and as such, I believe this could potentially be a good place to start for many neophytes.